Past research into bowel cancer

 2011 – We show that aspirin can reduce bowel cancer cases in a group of people at high risk of the disease.
 Results from our CAPP trial show that the over-the-counter drug cuts the risk of bowel cancer in people with an inherited condition called Lynch syndrome, who are more likely to develop the disease.
 And further analysis of the results in 2015 show that overweight or obese people benefit the most from taking aspirin, a finding that reveals important clues about the biology driving bowel cancer to start.

 1920s – One of our researchers (and founder of the Britsh Empire Cancer Campaign) pioneers a technique for taking samples of bowel tumours using a special flexible tube called a sigmoidoscope – the predecessor of modern bowel screening and diagnosis.

 1949 – Researchers we support design a system for classifying bowel cancers, called the Duke’s staging system.
 This sytem is rolled out across the world, helping doctors everywhere to plan the best treatment and care for patients with bowel cancer.

-2010 – Our scientists provide robust evidence that a new bowel screening technique, called bowel scope, can save even more lives by spotting bowel cancer early, and in some cases preventing cancer developing in the first place.
-In 2017 long term results from the same study show that the benefits of the one-off procedure last at least 17 years.
-Bowel scope is now being rolled out across the UK.
+2010 – Our scientists provide robust evidence that a new bowel screening technique, called bowel scope, can save lives by spotting bowel cancer early, and in some cases preventing cancer developing in the first place.
+Bowel scope was used in the national bowel screening programme in England from 2010-2020.

 1925 – Our scientists are among the first to publish family trees of people affected by hereditary bowel cancer.
 This knowledge brings benefits to hundreds of families with a history of the disease.